 6. Go with the Flow

-Just like anything live, you will not have complete control over photo-bombers, bloopers, or other random chances things might affect your video.
+Just like anything live, there are many things that you simply can't control.
 Prepare for the worst.
 Before setting up, review some video marketing stats and have a plan of action in case anything in the frame does not turn out as planned.
 Try to stay positive and make the error as unnoticeable as possible.
 Rehearse a list of possible responses for trolls that bring negative comments to your Q&A sessions that stays on brand and looks professional.

 Remember that best practices for Facebook Live videos leave room for spontaneity and the ability to be creative.
 People like authentic experiences and Facebook Live is a perfect showcase for performing something without a forced plan.
 This feature is one of the many ways social media marketing has become increasingly powerful and relevant.